severak/lunarender3/README.md

 1. use [tilemaker](https://github.com/systemed/tilemaker) to make vector tiles
 2. use this (*lunarender3*) tool to render map
-3. profit! (or at least map with nice colors)
+3. profit! (or at least have map with nice colors)

 I am far away from point 3, but I have some ideas: